BIOCHEM 100 — BIOCHEMISTRY FRESHMAN SEMINAR

 BIOCHEM/GENETICS/MD GENET 620 — EUKARYOTIC MOLECULAR BIOLOGY

-This course focuses on the basic molecular mechanisms that regulate DNA, RNA, and protein metabolism in eukaryotic organisms.
-This course is intended for advanced undergraduates and first year graduate students with a firm knowledge of basic biochemistry.
+Focuses on the basic molecular mechanisms that regulate DNA, RNA, and protein metabolism in eukaryotic organisms.

 BIOCHEM/BOTANY 621 — PLANT BIOCHEMISTRY